skier233/nsfw_ai_model_server/README.md

-# NSFW AI Tagging: Enhance Your Local Content Organization
+# AI Tagging: Enhance Your Local Content Organization

 This project is dedicated to creating and running AI models that can automatically select appropriate tags for images and videos (including at specific timestamps).
 Having this tag data for images and videos can provide invaluable information to help manage content and find content without spending manual time hunting for the right videos or images.

-## Key Benefits of NSFW Tagging AI
+## Key Benefits of AI Tagging

-The AI models available here are state-of-the-art, boasting far higher accuracy than any other NSFW AI models found on the internet.
+The AI models available here are state-of-the-art, boasting far higher accuracy than any other similar AI models found on the internet.
 These models provide data that can be useful in many ways:

 * **Precision Time-Based Tagging**
   - The AI delivers highly accurate time-based tags, making it easy for you to search and find specific content within a video without having to watch the entire video to locate the interesting parts.